abhi4ssj/few-shot-segmentation/README.md

-# quickNAT_pytorch
+# Few-shot segmentation with Fully Convolutional Networks

-PyTorch Implementation of QuickNAT
+PyTorch Implementation

+Coded by: Abhijit and Shayan

 Under Developement